Jack Palance

-Walter Jack Palance (/'pæləns/ PAL-əns; born Volodymyr Palahniuk; February 18, 1919 – November 10, 2006) was an American screen and stage actor, known to film audiences for playing tough guys and villains.
-He was nominated for three Academy Awards, all for Best Actor in a Supporting Role, for his roles in Sudden Fear (1952) and Shane (1953), and winning almost 40 years later for City Slickers (1991).
+Walter Jack Palance (/'pæləns/ PAL-əns; born Volodymyr Palahniuk; February 18, 1919 – November 10, 2006) was an American actor.
+He gained stardom for his masculine portrayals of men in neo-noirs, crime dramas and westerns.
+He acted on stage and screen earning an Academy Award, a Golden Globe Award and a Primetime Emmy Award.
+He received a star on the Hollywood Walk of Fame in 1960.

 Born in Lattimer Mines, Pennsylvania, the son of Ukrainian immigrants, Palance served in the United States Army Air Forces during World War II.
 He attended Stanford University before pursuing a career in the theater, winning a Theatre World Award in 1951.
-He made his film acting debut in Elia Kazan's Panic in the Streets (1950), and earned Oscar nominations for Sudden Fear and Shane, his third and fourth-ever film roles.
-He also won an Emmy Award for a 1957 teleplay Requiem for a Heavyweight.
+He made his film acting debut in Elia Kazan's Panic in the Streets (1950).
+He was nominated for three Academy Awards, all for Best Actor in a Supporting Role, for his roles in Sudden Fear (1952) and Shane (1953), and winning almost 40 years later for City Slickers (1991).

-Subsequently, Palance played a variety of both supporting and leading film roles, often appearing in crime dramas and Westerns.
-Beginning in the late 1950s, he would work extensively in Europe, notably in a memorable turn as a charismatic-but-corrupting Hollywood mogul in Jean-Luc Godard's 1963 film Contempt.
-He played the title character in the 1973 television film Bram Stoker's Dracula, which influenced future depictions of the character.
-During the 1980s, he became familiar to a new generation of audiences by hosting the television series Ripley's Believe It or Not!
+Beginning in the late 1950s, he would work extensively in Europe, notably in a memorable turn as a charismatic-but-corrupting Hollywood mogul in Jean-Luc Godard's Contempt (1963).
+Palance is also known for his roles in The Big Knife (1955), Attack (1956), Barabbas (1961), The Professionals (1966) and Monte Walsh (1970) with later roles in Young Guns (1988), Tango & Cash (1989), and Batman (1989).

+On television, he won the Primetime Emmy Award for Best Single Performance by an Actor for the Playhouse 90 teleplay Requiem for a Heavyweight (1957).
+He also portrayed the title character in the TV movie Bram Stoker's Dracula (1973).
+He hosted Ripley's Believe It or Not!
 (1982–86).
-His newfound popularity spurred a late-career revival, and he played high-profile villain roles in the blockbusters Young Guns (1988) and Tango & Cash (1989), and culminating in his Oscar and Golden Globe-winning turn as Curly in City Slickers.

-Off-screen, he was involved in efforts in support of the Ukrainian American community and served as a chairman of the Hollywood Trident Foundation.
+Off-screen, he was involved in the Ukrainian American community and served as a chairman of the Hollywood Trident Foundation.

 Early life

 Palance was born Volodymyr Palahniuk on February 18, 1919, in Lattimer Mines, Pennsylvania, the son of Anna (née Gramiak) and Ivan Palahniuk, an anthracite coal miner.
 His parents were Ukrainian Catholic immigrants, his father a native of Ivane-Zolote in southwestern Ukraine (modern Ternopil Oblast) and his mother from the Lviv Oblast.
 One of six children, he worked in coal mines during his youth before becoming a professional boxer in the late 1930s.

-Boxing under the name Jack Brazzo, Palahniuk lost his only recorded match, in a four-round decision on points, to future heavyweight contender Joe Baksi in a Pier-6 brawl rough fight.
+Boxing under the name Jack Brazzo, Palahniuk lost his only recorded match, in a four-round decision on points, to the future heavyweight contender Joe Baksi in a Pier-6 brawl rough fight.
 Other sources record him winning 15 consecutive club fights, with 12 knockouts.
 Years later he recounted: "Then I thought, 'You must be nuts to get your head beat in for $200.'
 The theater seemed a lot more appealing."